 Yes, the solar roof will look a lot cooler than a roof with solar panels.
 And yes, Tesla’s brand could potentially sell cool roofs (although a cool roof will be a much harder sell than a cool car).
 But the fundamental potential of solar roofs to solve our 21st century sustainability challenge is very small.
 In the IEA’s 450 ppm climate change mitigation scenario, distributed solar grows to about 4% of total electricity generation by 2040.
-Given that solar roofs will only be applicable to new roofs and will probably be more expensive than solar panels, the potential of this technology should be about an order of magnitude smaller, i.e. around 0.4% of electricity or less than 0.2% of energy related CO2 emissions.
+Given that solar roofs will only be applicable to new roofs and will probably be more expensive than solar panels, the potential of this technology should be at least an order of magnitude smaller, i.e. about 0.4% of electricity or less than 0.2% of energy related CO2 emissions.

 The low fundamental potential of solar roofs is further compounded by the fact that they will generate electricity at the same time as utility scale PV.
 Continued buildout of utility scale PV will therefore strongly reduce the value of electricity from solar roofs.
 Utility scale PV will be able to handle the decline in value shown above better than solar roofs simply because it is more cost-effective.